postmanlabs/pmquickstarts/site/pmguides/src/php_laravel_API/laravel.md

 In this tutorial, let's create a simple API using one of PHP's most popular frameworks, [Laravel](https://laravel.com/), and then access it with Postman.

 ### Prerequisites
-- PHP
+- A basic familiarity with the PHP programming language.
-- Composer for PHP
+- Ability to use the built-in terminal in your operating system.

 ### What You’ll Learn
 - How to create a simple PHP-based API with the [Laravel](https://laravel.com/) framework.